jeevajith123/e19-co227-Dental-patient-management-system/docs/README.md

 permalink: index.html

 # Please update this with your repository name and title
-repository-name: e19-co227-Dental-faculty-management-system
+repository-name: e19-co227-Dental-patient-management-system
-title: Dental faculty management system
+title: Dental patient management system
 ---

 [comment]: # "This is the standard layout for the project, but you can clean this and use your own template"

 # Project Title
-#Dental faculty management system
+#Dental paient management system
 ---

 <!--